Saturday, May 15, 2010

 No, the song, written and performed by Harry Nilsson (released on Aerial Ballet in 1968), is officially called "One" and has been covered by several artists, including Three Dog Night, Johnny Farnham, Aimee Mann, Filter, and Chainsaw Kittens.

-One of Lennon's favorite tracks from Pandemonium Shadow Show was the album's closer, "River Deep - Mountain High", a clip of which can be listened to below at 2:00:
+One of Lennon's favorite tracks from Pandemonium Shadow Show was the album's closer, "River Deep - Mountain High", which can be listened to below:

 Sunday, May 09, 2010